MartinCastroAlvarez/python-jira-cli/README.md

 #### Assign a ticket to MK.
 ```
-python3 opal.py comment PY-1111 "Can you please review it?"
+python3 opal.py comment PY-1111 --text "Can you please review it?"
 python3 opal.py update PY-1111 --assignee MK --in-validation
 ```